fuxialexander/doom-emacs-private-xfu/README.md

-       popup             ; tame sudden yet inevitable temporary windows eval              ; run code, run (also, repls) evil              ; come to the dark side, we have cookies file-templates    ; auto-snippets for empty files
+       popup             ; tame sudden yet inevitable temporary windows eval              ; run code, run (also, repls) evil              ; come to the dark side, we have cookies (lookup           ; helps you navigate your code and documentation +devdocs         ; ...on devdocs.io online
-       lookup           ; helps you navigate your code and documentation snippets          ; my elves.
-They type so I don't have to spellcheck        ; tasing you for misspelling mispelling version-control   ; remember, remember that commit in November workspaces        ; tab emulation, persistence & separate workspaces :completion
+        +docsets)        ; ...or in Dash docsets locally snippets          ; my elves.
+They type so I don't have to spellcheck        ; tasing you for misspelling mispelling version-control   ; remember, remember that commit in November workspaces        ; tab emulation, persistence & separate workspaces

+       :completion
-       company           ; the ultimate code completion backend ivy               ; a search engine for love and life :ui
+       company           ; the ultimate code completion backend ivy               ; a search engine for love and life

+       :ui
-       doom-modeline     ; a snazzy Atom-inspired mode-line
+       doom-dashboard    ; a nifty splash screen for Emacs doom-modeline     ; a snazzy Atom-inspired mode-line
-       hl-todo           ; highlight TODO/FIXME/NOTE tags
        window-select  ; visually switch windows

        :tools
        dired             ; making dired pretty [functional]
        electric-indent   ; smarter, keyword-based electric-indent
        eshell            ; a consistent, cross-platform shell (WIP) gist              ; interacting with github gists
-       imenu             ; an imenu sidebar and searchable code index neotree           ; a project drawer, like NERDTree for vim rgb
+       imenu             ; an imenu sidebar and searchable code index macos             ; MacOS-specific commands
+       make              ; run make tasks from Emacs neotree           ; a project drawer, like NERDTree for vim rgb
+       term              ; terminals in Emacs
-       upload            ; map local to remote projects via ssh/ftp :lang
+       upload            ; map local to remote projects via ssh/ftp

+       :lang
+       cc                ; C/C++/Obj-C madness
+       data              ; config/data formats
        emacs-lisp        ; drown in parentheses
+       haskell ; a language that's lazier than I am javascript        ; all(hope(abandon(ye(who(enter(here))))))
-       sh                ; she sells (ba|z)sh shells on the C xor :app
+       latex             ; writing papers in Emacs has never been so fun ledger            ; an accounting system in Emacs markdown          ; writing docs for people to ignore sh                ; she sells (ba|z)sh shells on the C xor web               ; the tubes

+       :app

        :private xfu
        doom
        rss